African Coffee Guide: Varieties and Brands You Should Know

 Use this guide to choose your favorite African coffee growing region, or better yet, treat yourself to a continental feast of coffee and try them all!

-Other African countries that export specialty coffee include Malawi, Uganda, and Zambia, but they remain small players.
+Other African countries that export specialty coffee include Togo, Malawi, Gabon, Uganda, Guinea, and Zambia, but they remain small players.
 Stay tuned because we’ll be reporting more on these African coffee growing regions as their prestige increases.

 A good coffee growing region has the ideal combination of soil, climate, and altitude.
 In general, Arabica plants thrive at high elevations and in mineral-rich, well-drained soil, a variety often found on the slopes of volcanoes.
 They also prefer a mild climate, with no extreme temperatures and a little variation between day and night.